 Boost Unconscious Thinking

 Russell Ackoff who was a top thought leader and systems thinker, sums up a system very effectively, “The system is never the sum of its parts, it is the product of their interactions.”
-With this in mind, giving importance and engaging in all four of the articles in my Performance@Work Series (Develop Emotional Coherence, Why Sleep Matters, and Nutrients Your Body Needs), and treating them as a system, will enhance and improve your performance.
+With this in mind, giving importance and engaging in all four of the articles in my Performance@Work Series (Develop Emotional Coherence, Why Sleep Matters, and Nutrients Your Body Needs), will enhance and improve your performance.
 And improve your health and wellbeing for years to come.